(New England) Contra

 (new) neighbor Swing.
 (8)

-B1: (With that neigbor) Cross on the half-left diagonal, pulling right (to someone of the same gender) & left thru', (8)
+B1: (With that neighbor) Cross on the half-left diagonal, pulling right (to someone of the same gender) & courtesy turn neighbor, (7)

-Along the line, pass ‘shadow’ by r. shoulder - back to partner.
-(2)
+B2: Along the line, pass ‘shadow’ by r. shoulder - back to partner.
+Partner Balance & Swing.
+(16)

 The Nice Combination